christiebarron/aiTextDetector/projectPlanning/projectProposal.md

 - Christie Barron

 ## Project Description & Outline
 The goal of this project is to develop a machine learning algorithm to detect whether a given text may be machine-generated.
-It will use a classification machine learning algorithm to classify written text as either authentic human-written text or machine-generated text.
+It will use natural language processing to extact features from an essay.
+It will then use a classification machine learning algorithm to classify written text as either authentic human-written text or machine-generated text.
 In its current iteration, it is mostly capable of differentiating between essays written by students in grades 7-10 and machine-generated text from large-language models.

-## Research Questions to Answer
+## Research Questions to Answer for Project 1

+- make this more detailed/specific (length of essays, fact that its school)
+- What are the characteristics of human essays?
+What are the characteristics of essays generated from large language models?
 - Feature engineering: what writing features are most useful at distinguishing between human-written and machine-generated text?
-Do these features vary based on the context (aka dataset utilized)?
-- ML Classification: How well can a machine learning algorithm detect machine-generated written text?
-Does classification accuracy systematically vary based on context?

 Data visualizations:

-- wordcloud of most common words once removed stopwords (human vs AI)
+- Word frequency, grouped by writer (human vs AI)
 - distributions of the various features grouped by writer (human vs AI): histograms or density plots
 - means on the features grouped by writer (human vs AI): barplot or Cleveland dot plot
 - table of point-biserial correlations between a feature and writer status (human vs AI)